asyncapi/website/pages/docs/guides/message-validation.md

     Broker --> Consumer : valid message
     Broker --> Fail : invalid message
 ```
-There are two tools to validate AsyncAPI message (events); [AsyncAPI validator](https://github.com/WaleedAshraf/asyncapi-validator) validates your messages against your AsyncAPI schema and [AsyncAPI event gateway](https://github.com/asyncapi/event-gateway) validates messages on a gateway, before they reach the app.
+To validate AsyncAPI messages (events), we have two options: [AsyncAPI schema validator](https://github.com/WaleedAshraf/asyncapi-validator) validates your messages against your AsyncAPI schema, and [AsyncAPI event gateway](https://github.com/asyncapi/event-gateway) validates messages on a gateway, before they reach the app.

 Let's further break down how validation works for both.